veritone/veritone-sdk/packages/veritone-widgets/README.md

 ## Quick Start
 As of v5.0.0, this package exports both React "smart components" and framework agnostic "widgets" for most components.
 When both are available, the smart component is the default export and the widget is a named export.
-For example, `import FilePicker, { FilePickerWidget } from 'veritone-widgets` imports the smart component as FilePicker and the widget as FilePickerWidget.
+For example, `import FilePicker, { FilePickerWidget } from 'veritone-widgets'` imports the smart component as FilePicker and the widget as FilePickerWidget.
 Smart components usually require redux reducers and sagas to be imported as well, see [Using Smart Components](#using-smart-components)

 ### Widgets (framework agnostic)
 ```javascript